ahmedmkamal313/alx-higher_level_programming/0x00-python-hello_world/README.md

     ```
   - not allowed to use any loops or conditional statements.
   - program should be exactly 8 lines long.
-  - word_first_3 should contain the first 3 letters of the variable word.
+  - `word_first_3` should contain the first 3 letters of the variable `word`.
-  - word_last_2 should contain the last 2 letters of the variable word.
+  - `word_last_2` should contain the last 2 letters of the variable `word`.
-  - middle_word should contain the value of the variable word without the first and last letters.
+  - `middle_word` should contain the value of the variable `word` without the first and last letters.

 - **8-concat_edges.py:**
-  - Complete this source code to print object-oriented programming with Python, followed by a new line.
+  - Complete this source code to print `object-oriented programming with Python`, followed by a new line.
     ```
      #!/usr/bin/python3
      str = "Python is an interpreted, interactive, object-oriented programming\